 The change ideas featured in the report were developed through a rigorous process of literature review, environmental scan, consultation, focus groups with health care professionals, and expert panel review.
 A team of quality improvement specialists and clinical experts worked together to develop and refine the change ideas to create a step-by-step approach to improvement.

 Health Quality Ontario has hosted a number of webinars to bring together peer hospitals to share approaches and experiences for making improvements to pre-operative testing processes.
-Health Quality Ontario will support these connections via webinars and conferences.
+We will continue to support these connections via webinars and conferences.
 If you are interested in these webinars and other supports, please email us at email@example.com

 You can access the Technical Appendix that provides a more detailed report methodology and important data interpretation notes by visiting www.hqontario.ca/hospitalreport.
 You can also email us at firstname.lastname@example.org.